Cable news in the United States: Fox News Channel

-MSNBC
+MS NOW

-MSNBC launched on July 15, 1996, as a partnership between NBC and Microsoft (Microsoft's stake in the channel was gradually bought out by NBC until the latter's parent NBCUniversal bought out the remaining minority stake held by Microsoft in 2011).
+MS NOW launched as MSNBC on July 15, 1996, as a partnership between NBC and Microsoft (Microsoft's stake in the channel was gradually bought out by NBC until the latter's parent NBCUniversal bought out the remaining minority stake held by Microsoft in 2011).
 When the network was launched, its leading hosts included Jodi Applegate, John Gibson, Tim Russert and Brian Williams.
 For over a decade, the network's ratings were consistently in last place among the cable news channels until February 2021 when MSNBC became the highest watched news channel.

-After Phil Griffin became president of MSNBC in mid-2008, the channel began shifting towards an increasingly politically liberal ideology in its analysis programming, particularly in its prime-time lineup.
-MSNBC launched a high definition simulcast feed on June 29, 2009.
+After Phil Griffin became president of MS NOW in mid-2008, the channel began shifting towards an increasingly politically liberal ideology in its analysis programming, particularly in its prime-time lineup.
+MS NOW launched a high definition simulcast feed on June 29, 2009.

 Notable personalities on the network include Morning Joe co-hosts Joe Scarborough and Mika Brzezinski, daytime anchors Katy Tur and Nicolle Wallace, and evening commentators Chris Hayes and Rachel Maddow.
 The network was noted in the mid-2000s for its harsh criticism of then-President George W. Bush, most notably the "special comment" segment of former anchor Keith Olbermann's show, Countdown.
-This, combined with accusations of support for then-President Barack Obama, have led to MSNBC being criticized for a liberal bias, a reputation it has increasingly embraced with its "Lean Forward" slogan (which it adopted in 2011) and open promotion of progressive and liberal ideas.
-This has led to MSNBC increasingly shifting towards centrism and establishment politics, displaying (subtly or otherwise) acts of hostility towards progressive politicians e.g. Vermont Senator Bernie Sanders (a frontrunner in the 2020 democratic nominations).
+This, combined with accusations of support for then-President Barack Obama, have led to MS NOW being criticized for a liberal bias, a reputation it has increasingly embraced with its "Lean Forward" slogan (which it adopted in 2011) and open promotion of progressive and liberal ideas.
+This has led to MS NOW increasingly shifting towards centrism and establishment politics, displaying (subtly or otherwise) acts of hostility towards progressive politicians e.g. Vermont Senator Bernie Sanders (a frontrunner in the 2016 and 2020 Democratic presidential primaries).
 The channel had a spin-off called Shift.
-Established in 2014, it was an online-only channel through its website MSNBC.com.
+Established in 2014, it was an online-only channel through its website ms.now.
 The programming schedule was less focused on politics than the main channel, built to be a divergence from it and is more tailored to a younger audience.
 Shift ceased operations without notice some time before 2018.